ekw/pyPhotobooth/README.md

 Running pyPhotobooth
 --------------------
 At command prompt, go to directory where photobooth.bat is located.
 Run photobooth.bat with the location of a settings.ini file.
+(This assumes python.exe is in your PATH.
+Edit photobooth.bat to provide full path to python.exe if necessary)

 Example: photobooth.bat event1conf\settings.ini